jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGenerator/task.md

 <div class="hint" title="putIfAbsent built-in function">

-If you work with a `map`, you can use `putIfAbsent` built-in function to put a new value if it absent in the `map`:
+If you work with a `map`, you can use `putIfAbsent` built-in function to put a new value if it is absent in the `map`:
   ```kotlin
   val myMap = mutableMapOf<Int, String>()
   if (1 !in myMap.keys) {